Plant Family Collection

 William Giambalvo is the curator of the south section of BBG’s Plant Family Collection.

 Michael Mauro is the curator of the north section of BBG's Plant Family Collection.
-He holds an AS degree in engineering from CUNY and a BBG Certificate in Horticulture.
-He has more than 20 years of experience at BBG, Old Westbury Gardens, and private gardens.
+He holds an AS degree in engineering from CUNY and a BBG Certificate in Horticulture and has more than 20 years' experience at BBG, Old Westbury Gardens, and private gardens.
+He specializes in shade and woodland gardening and also teaches Urban Garden Maintenance and Woody Plant Identification in BBG’s Horticulture Certificate Program.
+Michael especially enjoys interacting with Garden visitors: “I like to watch people's reactions to the Monocot Border and answering visitors' gardening questions.”